-A person may ﬁle a complaint regarding the professional conduct of a speech-language pathologist or audiologist.
+A person may file a complaint regarding the professional conduct of a speech-language pathologist or audiologist.
 All complaints are taken very seriously.
-The legislated obligations of ACSLPA in dealing with complaints with respect to the professional conduct of speech-language pathologists and audiologists in Alberta are stated in Section 4 of the HPA.
+The legislated obligations of the Alberta College of Speech-Language Pathologists and Audiologists (ACSLPA) in dealing with complaints are stated in Section 4 of the HPA.
 Personal information of complainants, speech-language pathologists and audiologists, and other individuals will be collected by ACSLPA for use in the complaint, investigation, and discipline processes under the HPA.
 The Personal Information Protection Act (PIPA) governs ACSLPA’s collection, use and disclosure of personal information.

 The following provides an overview of the steps in this process.

 Any person who has a concern about the professional practice of a speech-language pathologist or audiologist is encouraged to first discuss their concern directly with that individual when appropriate.
 If the two parties are unable to find a mutually satisfactory solution and resolve their difficulties, then the person who has the concern may wish to pursue the matter with the supervisor or employer (if applicable) of the speech-language pathologist or audiologist.
 If the issue in question is still not resolved in a satisfactory manner or if the issue falls beyond what can reasonably be discussed with registered member, a formal complaint should be made to ACSLPA.

 Any person who believes that a regulated member of ACSLPA has not provided professional services in a competent, safe or ethical manner, may submit a written complaint to the Complaints Director of the College.
 A person making a complaint may be:

 A complaint may also be made about a former regulated member within two years of the date that the individual ceased to be registered with ACSLPA.